ppone/docs/guides/subscription-billing.md

 The billing date cannot be set in the past.
 Changing the billing date will not produce any prorations.

 [![Change Subscription Billing Date Step 2](../img/change-billing-date-step2.png)](../img/change-billing-date-step2.png)

-You can also change the billing period offset as well by clicking **More** > **Change Billing Period Offset**.
-This will adjust the current billing period right away, however, it will not change when the next bill is generated or produce any prorations.

 ### Canceling a Subscription